SamNeale/TechnologyOneAssignment/README.md

-The intuiton for either algorthm hinges on the fact that every 3 digits in a number changes its place value from counting hundreds to thousands to millions to billions, etc. So as we move through the hundreds, thousands, millions, etc. lets work out how many of those hundreds, thousands, millions, etc. we have by counting hundreds.
+The intuiton for either algorthm hinges on the fact that every 3 digits in a number changes its place value from counting hundreds to thousands to millions to billions, etc. So as we move through the hundreds, thousands, millions, etc. lets work out how many of those hundreds, thousands, millions, etc. we have by counting hundreds i.e those counting those 3 digits.
 In the case of counting cents, we are just counting 2 digits so we are only counting and not quantifying it with hundreds, thousands, millions, etc.

 Heres how my algorithm works: